Los Morales: Production

 The series had been proposed in 2015 for RCN Televisión, but this company rejected it.
 Later in the same year Caracol Televisión had acquired the authorization of the family of Kaleth Morales to start the production of the series.
 At the beginning of 2016 more than 370 actors attended the casting to look for the cast.
 The filming of the series took place in municipalities near Valledupar, such as San Juan del Cesar.
-There were also locations in Cartagena, Barranquilla and Bogota.
+There were also locations in Cartagena, Barranquilla and Bogotá.

 Reception

 The series premiered without advertisements commercial occupying the second place like the program more seen of the Colombian television in the schedule of the 9 of the night.
 Its average premiere a total of 12.8 million viewers, even so I can not overcome the competition program Yo me llamo, who took the first place as the most watched Colombian television program.